 I find it disingenuous, counterintuitive and cowardly to attempt at being Casper the Ghost while wearing the uniform of an organization which guard’s our nation.
 I wasn’t ashamed of being outed as a soldier in garrison and a warrior in the field.
 I wasn’t ashamed to have spilled blood for her ideals and her interests.
 I wasn’t ashamed to protect the freedom of her citizens to have an opinion, to agree or disagree, to give voice to their opinion’s or to stand for what they believe.
 I wasn’t ashamed to protect the rights of her citizens, even the rights of those who would trample on, spit on, or even burn the symbol of the country it represents, and I’ll be darned if I will be ashamed of a sticker that would identify my affiliation with an organization that advocates being a responsibly armed American citizen.
 In fact, I damned proud of it!

-As for the Grey Man, I say, duck the grey man, I don’t trust him!
+As for the Grey Man (as a theory, a fad, a trend, or concocted methodology being parroted on social media), I say, duck the grey man, I don’t trust him!
 He’s a predator!
 He’s a deceiver!
 His intentions are nefarious.
 He surveils in secret.
 He lives a closeted life ashamed of what he thinks or believes and is heavily influenced by perceived thoughts of him, or what he stands for.
 He’s a fence straddler - you never know who’s side he’s on.
 He’s lukewarm.
 He hides in the midst of freedom.
 He’s a turtle - safe under his shell - yet in it he’s going nowhere, he stands for nothing.